Russian NBC Protection Troops: History

 In 1992, the Chemical Troops within the Russian Armed Forces were renamed the NBC Protection Troops.

+Shikhany-2, the military chemical base, and Shikhany-4, the arsenal, are located in Saratov Oblast.
+Shikhany-4 appears to be the location of the 115th Arsenal of the Radiation, Chemical and Biological Protection Troops.

+On 17 December 2024, the Commander of the RKhB Defence Troops, General Lieutenant Igor Kirillov, was killed in a bombing in Moscow.

 Structure and tasks

 The basis of the NBC Protection Troops are multifunctional separate NBCP brigades which have subunits capable to perform all NBC protection activities.
-The Russians know them as Radiological, Chemical and Biological (RBC) troops.
+The Russians know them as Radiological, Chemical and Biological (RKhB) troops.
 They often work within a combined arms army.
 Their main tasks include: